Gutenberg Content Blocks

 The blocks live in the center of the page, the block settings can be found in the right sidebar.
 Learn more about navigating the Gutenberg editing environment.

 First Time Editing in WordPress

-When your site was updated to the Gutenberg editing environment, all of your content was added into the “classic” block.
-This classic block will function just like the old editing environment.
+When your site was updated to the new editor in the summer of 2019, all of your content was be added into the “classic” block.
+This classic block functions just like the old editing environment.
 If you feel more comfortable, feel free to continue using this classic editor.
 However, be aware that the classic editor could be deprecated in the future.

 If you want the classic block to be quickly converted into the new blocks, click the three dots in the far right-hand corner of the classic editor block and select “Convert to Blocks”.
 Make sure to preview the page to ensure it still looks correct.
 If you have any issues with this function, you can either recreate the content using the blocks below or reach out to your content owner for assistance.

 There are three different ways to add blocks to your page.